Welcome to BATW.NET - Emphasing well organized, fast loading websites with high information content.

 bypassed if nothing useful is displayed after a minute or two of loading.

 Speaking of loading times.
-Most of your visitors will not have high speed
+Many of your visitors will not have high speed

 internet connections.
 Minimize the number of images on a site, this includes